jpbetz/cli-util/README.md

 Try it out
 -----------

+Maven required.

+First, install cli-util into your maven repo.

+    $ cd <cli-install-dir>
+    $ mvn install

-Open your .bashrc, .profile, or whatever you use and add a CLIUTIL_HOME environment variable pointing to your cli-util working directory.
+Next, open your .bashrc, .profile, or whatever you use and add a BULLHORN_HOME environment variable pointing to your cli-util working directory.
 Also, the cli bin to the PATH.
 Lastly, Make sure the JAVA_HOME environment variable is pointing to a JDK.

 For bash style shells:

-    export CLIUTIL_HOME=/Users/<username>/projects/cli-util
+    export BULLHORN_HOME=<put-your-cli-util-path-here>/cli-util/example
-    export PATH=$PATH:$CLIUTIL_HOME/sample-bin
+    export PATH=$PATH:$BULLHORN_HOME/bin

-Build stack:
+Build it:

-    $ cd $CLIUTIL_HOME
+    $ cd $BULLHORN_HOME
     $ mvn package

 Run the cli:

     $ bullhorn yell

 Classpath Setup Hints
 -------------------------------

-Each command line script (e.g. sample-bin/bullhorn) requires a classpath be setup.
+Command line interfaces should be run from a simple shell script.
+For java, the shell script load a classpath.
 Setting up a classpath correctly is depends a lot on the particulars of the project it is added to.
 Some hints:

-1. Use an project home environment variable.
-Traditionally this is a <project_name>_HOME variable.
+1. Require a "project home" environment variable.
+Usually this is a PROJECT_NAME_HOME variable.
-2. Make all locations in the classpath relative to the project home environment variable where possible.
+2. Make locations in the classpath relative to the project home environment variable when possible.
-3. Autogenerate the classpath with your build tool.
+3. If the classpath is non-trivial or may change, autogenerate the classpath with your build tool.
 4. Pass arguments through to java app with "$@" (include the quotes)
-5. Provide a <project_name>_OPT environment variable that is passed in to the jvmargs that can be optionally set.
+5. Provide a PROJECT_NAME_OPT environment variable that is passed in to the jvmargs that can be optionally set.

+See sample-bin/bullhorn for an example bash shell script.

 ### Maven